 Welcome - and thank you for your interest in Wind, the Heavenly Child!

-What is wind and how is it created?
+How is wind created?

-- About 70% of Earth’s surface is covered by water and 30% by land.
+• About 70% of Earth’s surface is covered by water and 30% by land.

-- In the tropics, solar radiation strikes strongly and directly, while near the poles it arrives at a weaker, slanted angle.
+• In the tropics, solar radiation strikes strongly and directly, while near the poles it arrives at a weaker, slanted angle.

-- Warm, moist air rises, cools as it gains altitude, and condenses to form clouds and precipitation.
+• Warm, moist air rises, cools as it gains altitude, and condenses to form clouds and precipitation.

-- Regional contrasts in heating create local high- and low-pressure zones, and wind flows to balance these differences.
+• Regional contrasts in heating create local high- and low-pressure zones, and wind flows to balance these differences.

-- The Earth’s rotation adds another effect: the Coriolis force, which deflects air movement to the right in the Northern Hemisphere and to the left in the Southern Hemisphere.
+• The Earth’s rotation adds another effect: the Coriolis force, which deflects air movement to the right in the Northern Hemisphere and to the left in the Southern Hemisphere.

-- Over the open sea, winds blow relatively undisturbed, but over land they are shaped by mountains, forests, and cities, features that channel the air into wind corridors.
+• Over the open sea, winds blow relatively undisturbed, but over land they are shaped by mountains, forests, and cities, features that channel the air into wind corridors

-- Air currents are especially strong along coastlines, where land and water meet.
+• Air currents are especially strong along coastlines, where land and water meet.
 Winds also carry moisture from the oceans across continents, playing a crucial role in preventing drought.

 The Earth's rotation deflects atmospheric currents, creating distinct climate cells (see diagram).
 Polar cells are driven by cold downdrafts, while Hadley cells are powered by warm updrafts.
 In contrast, the Ferrel cell is indirectly driven, carried along by the neighboring cells.